NexPlayer/Android-SDK/SW_WV.md

 	- Software module that decrypts through the information specified through the NexWVDRM class in NexWVDRM.java.

-(a) This binary file contains WV DRM module, so it MUST be in thelibsfolder.
+(a) This binary file contains WV DRM module, so it MUST be in the libs folder.
 (b) Software module that decrypts through the information specified through the NexWVDRM class in Nex- WVDRM.java.